bourgeois-radical/speech4tracking/README.md

 **Introduction:**

 Welcome to the Speech4Tracking project repository!
-Our mission is to develop an application that allows individuals to effortlessly input systolic and diastolic blood pressure readings, along with heart rates from their blood pressure monitors, using voice commands.
+We are developing an application that allows individuals to effortlessly input systolic and diastolic blood pressure readings, along with heart rates from their blood pressure monitors, using voice commands.
 This concept aims to simplify and expedite a process that typically involves multiple manual steps.
 Moreover, the app empowers